aryaminus/mcp-server-template/USAGE_GUIDE.md

 ### 4. Store More Memories

 ```
-Store a memory in Spanish Vocabulary about "Gracias = Thank you" with the visual anchor "A grateful street performer bowing by the ornate lamp post" at position x=1, y=0, z=0 with keywords spanish, gratitude, basic
+I learned a new Spanish word!
+"Gracias" means "Thank you".
+Can you add it to my Spanish room?
+I'm thinking of a street performer bowing next to a fancy lamp post.
 ```

 ```
-Store a memory in Spanish Vocabulary about "Por favor = Please" with the visual anchor "A polite waiter at the corner café with hands folded" at position x=0, y=1, z=0 with keywords spanish, courtesy, basic
+I want to add "Por favor" which means "Please" in Spanish.
+I'm thinking of a super polite waiter standing at the corner café with his hands folded.
 ```

 ### 5. Search Your Palace

 ```
-Search my memory palace for "spanish greeting"
+Can you help me find the Spanish greeting I saved?
+I can't remember exactly what it was.
 ```

 Your guide will respond: